 The purpose of your boil is to: [1] to sanitize, [2] to extract bitterness (alpha acids) from hops, and [3] to break down particulates for a clearer finished product.
 The total boil time is largely determined by how bitter you intend the beer to be.
-The extract only needs to be boiled long enough to sanitize and break
+The extract only needs to be boiled long enough to sanitize and break down particulates, which is why our recipes usually add extracts in the last 15 minutes of the boil.

-- 2. Once you achieve a stable rolling boil, start your timer for the total boil time (see recipe) and begin adding your additions at the appropriate times.
-With each addition, be sure to add slowly and keep an eye out for boil-overs. - In between additions, you should take the opportunity to make a bucket for sanitizing any equipment that will contact your unfermented beer (called "wort") after the boil. - Measure out 5 gallons of water in your fermentor and add 1 oz of sanitizer.
-If you haven't already, be sure to mark your fermentor at the 5 gallon level for later. - After about a minute, transfer the solution into a bucket to sanitize the rest of your equipment (e.g. funnel, airlock, stopper, wine thief, etc.)
+- 1. Once your steep is complete and the grain bag is removed, begin heating your pot to a - Once you achieve a stable rolling boil, start your timer for the total boil time (see recipe) and begin adding your additions at the appropriate times.
+With each addition, be sure to add slowly and keep an eye out for boil-overs. - In between additions, you should take the opportunity to make a bucket for sanitizing any equipment that will contact your unfermented beer (called "wort") after the boil. - Measure out 5 gallons of water in your fermentor and add I oz of sanitizer.
+If you haven't already, be sure to mark your fermentor at the 5 gallon level for - After about a minute, transfer the solution into a bucket to sanitize the rest of your equipment (e.g. funnel, airlock, stopper, wine thief, etc.)